plone/Products.LinguaPlone/README.txt

 - Save this translation.

-- Try to switch languages by clicking the flags.
+- Try to switch languages using the language names.

 That's a very simple use case for the multilingual types.